 Brace yourself, we are going to walk one of the best great walks in New Zealand together from the beginning to the end.
-A 3 days journey with me, joined by Ashley (whom I met in Rotorua) and her sister, Rachel through one of the most photogenic trail in the world, the Routeburn Track.
+A 3 days journey with me, joined by Ashley (whom I met in Rotorua) and her sister, Rachel through one of the most photogenic trails in the world, the Routeburn Track.

 Within this post, you will experience lush forests, massive waterfalls, and ridiculously beautiful mountain range like we did but with the comfort of your seat.
 Without further ado, let's begin the journey: